 Jet card prices aren’t necessarily more or less expensive than on-demand charter.
 In our tests, it varies.
 However, you will find the big benefit is saving the time of shopping for each trip, reviewing quotes, negotiating, arranging payments, and worrying about service recovery if something goes awry.
 With QUICK COMPARE FLIGHT PRICING, you can compare jet card prices to your charter quotes.

-What type of aircraft are available with a jet card?
+What types of aircraft are available with a jet card?